1972 Green Bay Packers season

 The 1972 Green Bay Packers season was their 54th season overall and their 52nd season in the National Football League.
+This for first time since 1955 Bart Starr was not on the opening day roster.
 The team finished with a 10–4 record under second-year head coach Dan Devine, earning them the NFC Central division title.
 The Packers returned to the playoffs after a four-year drought (and qualified for the first time since Vince Lombardi departed as head coach); their most recent division title was in 1967, completing that postseason with a decisive win in Super Bowl II in January 1968.

 In 1972, Green Bay entered the penultimate regular season game at Minnesota on December 10 with an 8–4 record.
 The Vikings (7–5) had won the season's earlier game at Lambeau Field in Green Bay by breaking a fourth quarter tie with two interceptions for touchdowns.
 This time, the Packers overcame a 7–0 halftime deficit at Metropolitan Stadium with 23 unanswered points to clinch the division title.
 Running back John Brockington became the first in NFL history to rush for 1,000 yards in each of his first two seasons, and did it again the following season.

 Placekicker Chester Marcol established an NFL rookie record for field goals in a season (since broken).
 It was the fifteenth and final season of hall of fame linebacker Ray Nitschke.

 The Packers' next playoff appearance would come in 1982, however their last playoff appearance in a full season came in 1993, and their next division title came 23 years later, in 1995.